Gary W. Cole, MD, FAAD

 The nose is typically one of the first facial areas to be affected in rosacea.
 It can become red and bumpy and develop noticeable dilated small blood vessels.
 Left untreated, advanced stages of rosacea can cause a disfiguring nose condition called rhinophyma (ryno-fy-ma), literally growth of the nose, characterized by a bulbous, enlarged red nose and puffy cheeks (like the old comedian W.C.
 Fields).
 There may also be thick bumps on the lower half of the nose and the nearby cheek areas.
 Rhinophyma occurs mainly in men.
 Severe rhinophyma can require surgical correction and repair.

 Some people falsely attribute the prominent red nose to excessive alcohol intake, and this stigma can cause embarrassment to those with rosacea.
-Although a red nose may be seen in patients with heavy alcohol use, not every patient with rosacea abuses alcohol.

-Next: How is rosacea cured?
+How is rosacea cured?

 Viewers share their comments